notmandatory/bdk_wallet/README.md

 ## About

-The `bdk` libraries aims to provide well engineered and reviewed components for Bitcoin based applications.
+The `bdk_wallet` project aims to provide a well engineered and reviewed library for building Bitcoin based applications.
 It is built upon the excellent [`rust-bitcoin`] and [`rust-miniscript`] crates.

-> ⚠ The Bitcoin Dev Kit developers are in the process of releasing a `v1.0` which is a fundamental re-write of how the library works.
-> See for some background on this project: https://bitcoindevkit.org/blog/road-to-bdk-1/ (ignore the timeline 😁)
-> For a release timeline see the [`BDK 1.0 project page`].

 ## Architecture

-The project is split up into several crates in the `/crates` directory:
+There is currently only one crate in this repository:

-- [`wallet`](./crates/wallet): Contains the central high level `Wallet` type that is built from the low-level mechanisms provided by the other components
+[`bdk_wallet`](./crates/wallet): Contains the central high level `Wallet` type that is built from the low-level mechanisms provided by components it depends on.

+Crates that `bdk_wallet` depends on are found in the [`bdk`](https://github.com/bitcoindevkit/bdk) repository:

 - [`chain`](./crates/chain): Tools for storing and indexing chain data
 - [`persist`](./crates/persist): Types that define data persistence of a BDK wallet
 - [`file_store`](./crates/file_store): A (experimental) persistence backend for storing chain data in a single file.